 • WSBLE Draft EIS and public comment period

-• ST Board confirms or modifies the BLE Preferred Alternative (Early 2025)
+• ST Board confirms or modifies the BLE Preferred Alternative (mid-2025)

-• Federal Transit Administration issues Record of Decision on BLE (Mid-2026)
+• Federal Transit Administration issues Record of Decision on BLE (2026)

 • Procure final design and construction contracts